smartdevicelink/sdl_evolution/proposals/NNNN-upgrade-c++-standard.md

 ## Impact on existing code
 All the SDL is the impact area.
 However it should not be changed at once.
 The upgrading could be done step-by-step without any kind of regression.
-* Change utilty classes such as hand written [`SharedPtr`](https://github.com/smartdevicelink/sdl_core/blob/master/src/components/include/utils/shared_ptr.h)
+* Change utility classes such as hand written [`SharedPtr`](https://github.com/smartdevicelink/sdl_core/blob/master/src/components/include/utils/shared_ptr.h)
 * Use lambda function instead of heavy functors
 * Use `auto` variables and `default` constructions etc.

-In general this movement could be done transperently for SDL users.
+In general this movement could be done transparently for SDL users.

 ## Alternatives considered
 The only alternative is to continue to use obsolete `c++98`